Lavinia and Her Daughters: A Carpathian Elegy by Ioana Ieronim

 Somerville, Massachusetts. Červená Barva Press.
 2020.
 109 pages.

-EVERY ONCE IN while, a poet finds a new way to body forth in verse their cultural reality.
+EVERY ONCE IN a while, a poet finds a new way to body forth in verse their cultural reality.
 Lavinia and Her Daughters, which can be experienced as a follow-on companion with a previous volume by Ioana Ieronim, The Triumph of the Water Witch (2000), is such a body of work.

 In four sections (Prologue; Works, Days, and the Sliding of the Ground; Newcomers; and Epilogue), the poet spills across these pages such an immersive, sprawling, yet somehow essentialized experience of rural Transylvania, in Romania during the former Ceaușescu regime, that we cannot help but give ourselves over to it.
 Details accumulate in poetic fragments of varying form—fragments of speech, of familial life, of landscape and the furtherance of story—as girlhood and womanhood, religion and agriculture, life rituals and gossip all take shape with an aggregate weight of authenticity and coherence, adding up to an offhand, earned reverence one rarely finds in verse.